 Robert Northcott is Senior Lecturer in philosophy, and currently BA tutor.
 He began at Birkbeck in the summer of 2011.
 Before that, he taught for six years at the University of Missouri-St Louis.
 He received his PhD from the London School of Economics.
 Before switching to philosophy, Robert did graduate work in economics, receiving an MSc, and undergraduate work in mathematics and history.
 Away from philosophy, he has won money at tournaments in pool, poker, and foosball/table football.
 In his LSE days, he was captain of the University Challenge TV quiz team, reaching the grand final.
-And this year he made his first ever hole-in-one in golf – hurrah!
+And recently he made his first ever hole-in-one in golf – hurrah!

 Robert’s personal website is at: http://robertnorthcott.weebly.com/

 - My research is mainly in philosophy of science, and especially the ‘special sciences’ such as biology and economics.
 I have also written extensively on related themes in metaphysics, especially the notions of causation and causal explanation.
 These various strands connect when, for instance, analysing the use of statistical techniques to measure causation, the place of causal explanation in evolutionary theory, or the role played by formal theory in economics.